-Teen Wins $500,000 Lottery Scratch-Off Ticket – Plans To Give Parents $495,000
+Teen Wins $500,000 From Lottery Scratch-Off Ticket, Plans To Give Parents $495K

 — FOX 2 Detroit (@FOX2News) March 20, 2017

-With the teenager reporting that he only plans to keep $5,000 for himself to invest, while giving the rest to his parents, his story is going viral on Facebook.
-The teen said that his parents have done so much for both him and his sister, that giving them $495,000 would take a big load off of their shoulders.
+With the teenager reporting that he only plans to keep $5,000 for himself to invest while giving the rest to his parents, his story is going viral on Facebook.
+The teen said that his parents have done so much for both him and his sister that giving them $495,000 would take a big load off of their shoulders.
 The teen said it was incredible to win so much money and that he had a big smile on his face.

 Comments flowing into reports about the teen’s lottery win, such as in relation to the ABC7 report about the teen’s plans, can be read below.